No Christmas let-up as EU battles to save euro

 The strain is showing at many of the embassies in Brussels, where diplomats lay the groundwork for their leaders' discussions.
 Eighteen summits have been held since the crisis began in early 2010, and the EU is already considering another one for late January or early February.

-One EU diplomat described how his embassy organized stress management training, with a recommendation to always stop work by 8 p.m.
+One EU diplomat described how his embassy organised stress management training, with a recommendation to always stop work by 8 p.m.

 "We all just laughed when we heard that," said the diplomat, who frequently eats lunch and dinner at his computer.